 Ideally, we would have camped at either the Trial Bay Gaol, Smoky Cape or Hungry Gate campgrounds.
 Unfortunately, it was school holidays, so all three Hat Head National Park campgrounds were booked out!
 We visited Hat Head National Park during a month-long trip of North Coast NSW, and the way our itinerary worked out, we ended up staying in Nambucca Heads before, and Port Macquarie after visiting Hat Head National Park.
 But we never stayed in Hat Head National Park itself.

 If you end up staying in the nearby Nambucca Heads, we highly recommend camping at the Reflections Holiday Park.
-There are glorious lookouts at the entrance of the campground which provide some of the best views of Nambucca Heads (see video below).
+There are glorious lookouts at the entrance of the campground which provide some of the best views of Nambucca Heads.
 For accommodation in Port Macquarie, we spoiled ourselves with a motel stay after camping for most of the previous month in Northern NSW.
 We stayed at Excelsior Motor Inn which was well located, good value and, well, bloody amazing after all of the camping!
 For more details, check out our Port Macquarie Coastal Walk guide (coming soon).

-Five Hiking Gear Essentials for Hat Head National Park
+Five Hiking Gear Essentials For Hat Head National Park

 For a more comprehensive hiking gear list, check out our 66 Travel Accessories That You Must Travel With.
 Otherwise, for a general summary of everything you’d need for a trip, visit our Ultimate Packing Checklist.